zonka-feedback/flutter-sdk/README.md

   }
 }
 ```
+# Survey Display Type Configuration

+To configure the display type for the survey, use one of the following options:

+1. **popup**
+   - Shows the survey as a popup in the center of the screen.

+2. **slide-up**
+   - Displays the survey as a slide-up bottom sheet.

 For Display Type use one of the following:

 popup : to show the survey as a popup in the center of the screen